BU-ISCIII/virology_training/exercises/SARS-CoV-2_trainig.md

 ### Samtools flagstat

 The first program is Samtools, from which we will use the module samtools flagstat.
 To do this, we have to look in the search bar for "_samtools flagstat_" and then select "_Samtools flagstat tabulate descriptive stats for BAM datset_".
 There, we just have to select the samples we want to perform the mapping stats (in the example there are two samples, you just have to use one): _Bowtie2 on data X, data X and data X: alingment_.
 You can select the samples from the list in _Multiple datasets_ or select the folder icon (_Browse datasets_) to select the file from the history.
+Finally, select _Execute_

 ![samtools_flagstat_1](../docs/images/samtools_flagstat_1.png)